Astronomy in the medieval Islamic world: Early period

+Ptolemy’s Almagest (a geocentric spherical Earth cosmic model) was translated at least five times in the late eighth and ninth centuries, which was the main authoritative work that informed the Arabic astronomical tradition.

 The rise of Islam, with its obligation to determine the five daily prayer times and the qibla (the direction towards the Kaaba in the Sacred Mosque in Mecca) inspired intellectual progress in astronomy.

 Astronomical methods

 The philosopher Al-Farabi (d.
 950) described astronomy in terms of mathematics, music, and optics.
 He showed how astronomy could be used to describe the Earth's motion, and the position and movement of celestial bodies, and separated mathematical astronomy from science, restricting astronomy to describing the position, shape, and size of distant objects.
 Al-Farabi used the writings of Ptolemy, as described in his Analemma, a way of calculating the Sun's position from any fixed location.

 Golden Age

-The House of Wisdom was an academy established in Baghdad under Abbasid caliph Al-Ma'mun in the early 9th century.
-Astronomical research was greatly supported by al-Mamun through the House of Wisdom.
+The House of Wisdom was an academy that was open to the public and financially supported during the reign of the Abbasid caliph al-Ma'mun in the early 9th century in Baghdad.
+Astronomical research was greatly supported by al-Mamun through the House of Wisdom, al-Ma'mun also built the first observatory in Baghdad and subsequent observatories were built around regions of Iraq and Iran.

 The first major Muslim work of astronomy was Zij al-Sindhind, produced by the mathematician Muhammad ibn Musa al-Khwarizmi in 830.
 It contained tables for the movements of the Sun, the Moon, and the planets Mercury, Venus, Mars, Jupiter and Saturn.
 The work introduced Ptolemaic concepts into Islamic science, and marked a turning point in Islamic astronomy, which had previously concentrated on translating works, but which now began to develop new ideas.
+Another notable figure in al-Ma'mun’s court was Sind ibn 'Alī, a Jewish convert to Islam, who contributed to the Zīj al-Sindhind and was credited with constructing astronomical instruments.

+Jewish scholars in the Islamic world also engaged with astronomical methods developed by their Muslim counterparts.
+In 931, Saadia Gaon (a leading rabbi and head of the Sura Academy in Iraq) used a zīj to calculate the positions of the sun, moon, and five visible planets at a specific time, as noted in his commentary on Sefer Yetzirah.
+He may have studied the zīj tradition in part to counter contemporaries who sought to use such calculations to determine and sanctify the new moon each month.